-- 6. In reaching the Settlement Agreement, the ASC and the Skymark Directors agreed upon the following facts: - (a) You are a resident of British Columbia.
-You were the sole registered director of Skymark, while Benjamin Kirk and Boyle were de facto directors of Skymark.
-Benjamin Kirk and Boyle exercised day-to-day control over Skymark's operations.
+- 6. In reaching the Settlement Agreement, the ASC and the Skymark Directors agreed upon the following facts: - (a) You are a resident of Calgary, Alberta.
+John Kirk was the sole registered director of Skymark, while you and Benjamin Kirk were de facto directors of Skymark.
+You and Benjamin Kirk exercised day-to-day control over Skymark's operations.